 How do HRAs work?
+If you're wondering how does an HRA works, look no further.
 An HRA, or health reimbursement arrangement, is very regulated, but it isn’t too complicated, and its purpose is pretty simple: to help employers and employees afford healthcare coverage without worrying about rising healthcare costs.
 It accomplishes this through reimbursing for health premiums and expenses tax-free.

 There are several HRAs available today, but the two major types of HRAs that business owners should know about are relatively new to the market.
 They are ICHRA (individual coverage HRA), a 401(K) style benefit solution with no company size limitations or reimbursement limits, and QSEHRA (qualified small employer HRA), which is designed for companies with less than 50 employees.